9 Native American Sites to Explore

 We can’t very well discuss Colorado’s true roots without remembering our earliest inhabitants.
 The following sites and museums will have your imagination floating back in time to the first and most fascinating human experiences in Colorado.

-Inside this national treasure are over 600 dwellings carved out of rock thousands of years ago by the area’s Ancestral Puebloans.
+Inside the national treasure of Mesa Verde National Park near Cortez are more than 600 dwellings carved out of rock thousands of years ago by the area’s Ancestral Puebloans.
 They sit abandoned by their creators beneath protective cliffs.
 Come see the Southwestern landscape through new eyes: climb ancient staircases, marvel at the sandstone masonry and peer through rock-carved windows into the past.

-The lives and ways of the Utes — the indigenous inhabitants of western Colorado — are commemorated in this museum, one of the few in the country devoted to a single tribe.
+The lives and ways of the Utes — the indigenous inhabitants of western Colorado — are commemorated at the Ute Indian Museum in Montrose, one of the few in the country devoted to a single tribe.
 Be sure to watch the video on the traditional bear dance, visit the memorial to Chief Ouray and see the grave of his wife Chipeta.
 Surrounding walking trails provide a peaceful place to reflect after your visit.

 5. Hovenweep National Monument

-Near Canyons of the Ancients, Hovenweep’s six prehistoric, Puebloan-era villages are spread over a 20-mile expanse of mesa tops and canyons.
+Near Canyons of the Ancients, Hovenweep National Monument’s six prehistoric, Puebloan-era villages are spread over a 20-mile expanse of mesa tops and canyons.
 Explore the Square Tower Group to get a first glimpse of the Puebloans’ expert masonry.
 Still-standing circular towers, walls with pictographs, kivas (ceremonial underground rooms), stone dams and more can be found along several short hiking trails.

 6. Plains Conservation Center, Aurora